YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ## Filament Feed Forward Configuration

-The Filament feed forward (FFF) feature allows MPC to look forward and see changes in extrusion rates which could require more or less heat input to maintain target temperature.
+The filament feed forward (FFF) feature allows MPC to look forward and see changes in extrusion rates which could require more or less heat input to maintain target temperature.
 This feature substantially improves the accuracy and responsiveness of the model during printing.
-It is enabled by default and can be defined is more detail with `filament_density` and `filament_heat_capacity` config parameters.
+It is enabled by default and can be defined is more detail with the `filament_density` and `filament_heat_capacity` config parameters.
 The default values are set to cover a wide range of standard materials including ABS, ASA, PLA, PETG.

  FFF parameters can be set, for the printer session, via the `MPC_SET` G-Code command:

 `MPC_SET HEATER=<heater> FILAMENT_DENSITY=<value> FILAMENT_HEAT_CAPACITY=<value> [FILAMENT_TEMP=<sensor|ambient|<value>>]`

+- `HEATER`:
-- `HEATER`: Only extruder is supported
+  Only extruder is supported

+- `FILAMENT_DENSITY`:
-- `FILAMENT_DENSITY`: Filament density in g/mm^3
+  Filament density in g/mm^3

+- `FILAMENT_HEAT_CAPACITY`:
-- `FILAMENT_HEAT_CAPACITY`: Filament heat capacity in J/g/K
+  Filament heat capacity in J/g/K

+- `FILAMENT_TEMP`:
-- `FILAMENT_TEMP`: This can be set to either `sensor`, `ambient`, or a set temperature value.
-FFF will use the specific energy required to heat the filament and the power loss will be calculated based on the delta T.
+  This can be set to either `sensor`, `ambient`, or a set temperature value.
+FFF will use the specific energy required to heat the filament and the power loss will be calculated based on the temperature delta.

 For example, updating the filament material properties for ASA would be: